 Starting with vSphere 6.5, sites become important.
 During Platform Services Controller failover, the vCenter Server instances are affinitized to a different Platform Services Controller in the same site.
 To prevent your vCenter Server instances from being affinitized to a Platform Services Controller in a distant geographic location, you can use multiple sites.

 You are prompted for the site name when you install or upgrade a Platform Services Controller.
-See the vSphere Installation and Setup documentation.
+See the vCenter Server Installation and Setup documentation.